-Alan Spoon is a managing general partner in our Boston office.
-He joined Polaris in the spring of 2000 and has been part of our team since 1996 as an early advisor and initial investor.
+Alan Spoon is a managing general partner at Polaris and has been part of their team since 1996 as an early advisor and initial investor.
 Alan focuses on investments in information technology, with emphasis on revenue-stage companies, digital media, and e-commerce.

 Boards: Alan represents Polaris as a director of Art.com, Ice.com/Diamond.com, LegalZoom, LRN, Phreesia, Silicon Optix, Inc., The HealthCentral Network, and AWS Convergence Technologies, Inc. (Weatherbug).
 Alan was a long-serving director of TechTarget, Inc. (TTGT, NASDAQ).
 He led Polarisâ€™ investment in Matrics, Inc. (RFID) which was sold to Symbol Technologies.
 Alan also served as director at Cushcraft Corporation (wireless antennae), which was sold to Laird Technologies.